zymos/m4b-converter/README.md

 * Cover art is missing on tracks!=1
 * Check compatability for windows, etc
 * Change default output dir to be current working directory
+* Fix extract_cover_art, does not work all the time